ROCm/rocBLAS/docs/API_Reference_Guide.rst

 Legacy BLAS in-place trmm API removed
 '''''''''''''''''''''''''''''''''''''
-The functionality is provided by the trmm API that supports both in-place and out-of-place functionality.
+The Legacy BLAS in-place trmm API is removed.
+It is replaced by an API that supports both in-place and out-of-place trmm.
 The Legacy BLAS in-place trmm calculated

 ::